Yukino1010/Yukino1010/README.md

 ## <img width="100px" src="https://github.com/Yukino1010/Yukino1010/blob/main/generate.png" />Ben #

-Hi, I'm Ben!
-I'm still a student now.
-I love learing new technology and skills about AI, I have write some ML、DL model and want to share joy with others.
-I'm living in Australia now.
-I want to work at others country, and to learn more about the latest technology
+I'm from Taiwan and still studying now.
+I love learning new techniques and skills about AI, especially Machine learning and Deep learning.
+I have written some ML、DL models and want to share the joy with others.

 ## 😃 My values
 🍏 Beginner's mindset and curiosity<br>
 🙌 Sharing anything I learned<br>

 ## 🔭 Future goals

-I want to improve my English and study abroad to learning more about CS and AI<br>
+I want to improve my English and study abroad to learn more about CS and AI<br>
 And if possible,want to work in big company such as google、meta..... 💪<br>

 ## 🧠 That I know and use